 Over the next few months, there are some really great looking and very intriguing indie games being released.
 I’ve been keeping a beady eye on quite a few and have built up a bit of a list.
-Ravenous Devils from developer Bad Vice Games and publisher The Troglobytes, is one of those games.
+Ravenous Devils from developer Bad Vice Games and publisher Troglobytes Games, is one of those games.

 Now, I actually gave this a little preview a while back and since that tasty amuse-bouche, I’ve been hungry for the main course.
 Well, here is that main course in all of its gruesome glory.

 A horror cooking simulator where the secret ingredient is crime.
 Improve your shops, buy new tools, expand your menu, and above all, make your customers happy.